madhu221b/uva-dl2-team11/blogpost.md

 where the _boundary_  $|\delta S |$ is defined as the set of edges 'leaving S' $\delta S = \{ (i, j) : i \in S, j \not\in S}$ and the _volume_ $vol(S) = \sum_{i \in S} \text{degree}(i)$.
 In other words, the Cheeger constant is small when we can find two large sets of vertices with empty intersection, $S$ and $V\S$, such that there are few edges going between them.
 In other words, there is a bottleneck between the two sets.

 (REF) showed that $2h_G$ is an upper bound for the minimum 'balanced Forman curvature' of the graph, a quantity that in turn controls how effectively gradients can populate through each neighbourhood of the graph (one possible definition of oversquashing).
-Finally although the Cheeger value is infeasible to compute exactly, the first eigenvalue $\lambda_1$ of the graph Laplacian is a strict upper bound for $2 h_G$ (REF).
+Finally, although the Cheeger value is infeasible to compute exactly, the first eigenvalue $\lambda_1$ of the graph Laplacian is a strict upper bound for $2 h_G$ (REF).

 In summary, we expect that graphs with low values are a theoretically well grounded indicator of over-squashing in the graph.

 #### Results

-TODO I think we may need to do an extra experiment here.
-The issue is that we don't control for the fact that the transformer gets to see additional information that the GCN doesn't.
-I think what we should do is compare GCN and a 'sub-transformer', which is basically the GCN, but it replaces the graph for each node classification with a fully connected subgraph over the nodes that the GCN can see.
-Might be tricky to train?
-TODO additionally, we might also just vary the message passing capacity of a single network, since this is an other way of controlling for oversquashing.
-This is a bit easier since just vary 'dim inner' and rerun.

 ### Does rewiring the graph to remove bottlenecks improve performance?